 Outset Israel supported artist Joseph Dadoune‘s exhibition “Sillons“, presented at Espace Richaud, Versailles, curated by Isabelle Bourgeois.

-At their core, the works by Joseph Dadoune (born in 1975) are about challenging and overcoming boundaries –those that divide East from West, central power from peripheral power, or the imaginary from the real.
+At their core, the works by Joseph Dadoune (b.
+1975) are about challenging and overcoming boundaries –those that divide East from West, central power from peripheral power, or the imaginary from the real.
 In this confluence of video, photography, architecture and drawing, his research combines artistic practice, social activism and metaphysical thinking.
 His most striking pieces include the film Sion (2006-2007), produced by the Louvre Museum and starring actress Ronit Elkabetz; Impossible Calendars (2013), exhibited at the Museum of Tel Aviv during its celebration of 100 years of Dada; and more recently, Protective Barriers, a group of autobiographical war drawings published by Éditions Arnaud Bizalion.

 A conceptual architectural work that oscillates between permanent and transitory, exploring the environmental potential inherent to abandoned buildings located on the outskirts of urban centers.
 The aim is to create a multicultural space that neither denies its origins or bends to the limits dictated the hegemonic authority.